 Last edited: 10.02.19

 In This Caregiving Article:

 Caregiver agencies that are licensed and bonded are generally a good choice, although there are always exceptions.
 You have avenues of recourse (complaints, legal action) when dealing with agencies that are liable for caregiver problems.
-There is no real recourse (except firing) when dealing with independent home care providers or ones found through registries.
+There is no real alternative (except firing) when dealing with independent home care providers or ones found through nursing registries.

 - Conduct an in-depth interview with each potential caregiver, preferably in person rather than on the phone.

 - Be specific about all of the tasks that the caregiver will be expected to take on.

 - Discuss salary and offer to pay wages either weekly or bi-weekly.
 Do not pay the caregiver in advance.

 - Request both work and personal references from the potential caregiver, and check them carefully.
 Ask the references about reliability, trustworthiness, and punctuality as well as the caregiver’s ability to handle stress.